The Value of Truth

 Some truths hurt us and some falsehoods are comforting.
 Should we always seek out truth for its own sake?
 There are a bunch of useless truths, such as the composition of dirt on Mars.
 Blackburn thinks that the useful falsehood is a hard idea to dispel.
 According to many psychologists, most people think they are about 15% smarter or good-looking than they actually are, and that keeps many people from being depressed.
 Nietzsche was moved to his relativism by perspectivism, which says that we view the world from our own perspective.
 Blackburn doesn't think that perspectivism leads to relativism because the visual metaphor breaks down.

-Polly Stryker the Roving Philosophical Reporter (Seek to 05:20): Polly asks several people whether we should always tell the truth.
+- Roving Philosophical Report (Seek to 05:20): Polly Stryker asks several people whether we should always tell the truth.